 “I liked that the artist was also a wanderer.
 Many artists are wanderers at heart,” Henriette said.

 “I felt sad for the scholar,” Pamfil said.
-“He helped Goldmund find his path in life but couldn’t help himself.
+“He helped Goldmund find his path in life but he couldn’t help himself.
 He died unfulfilled, unloved.”

 Henriette shook her head in disbelief at Pamfil’s way of showing his soft side.
 “But Goldmund loved him,” she countered, even-tempered, keeping her gaze ahead.